Kitura/kitura.dev/en/resources/tutorials/templating.md

 You can provide your own Kitura template engine by implementing the _TemplateEngine_ protocol from [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).

-# Add a template engine to your Kitura app
+# Adding a template engine to your Kitura app
 To use a template engine you need to specify a dependency in `Package.swift` for the engine you want to use.

 >Tip: You can specify multiple dependencies if you wish to support more than one template engine (e.g. both Mustache and Stencil).